 Wouldn’t life go much smoother if everyone were on the same page and thought things should be as we like them to be?

 Unfortunately, that almost never happens.
-One of the things many I’ve learned in AA is that my serenity is directly proportional to my level of acceptance.
+One of the many things I’ve learned in my recovery is that my serenity is directly proportional to my level of acceptance.

 Even though you can’t always control outside occurrences, you do have control over how you deal with it.
 You can overcome what life throws at you once you learn to adapt to situations and work through your inner conflicts.